Iruvar Mattum: Production

 Kannada director Dwaraki Raghavan made his directorial debut in Tamil with By 2, an experimental film which featured just two characters.
-Kannada actor Srinagar Kitty, credited as Abhay, was selected to play the hero while Sunitha Varma played his love interest.
-The film was shot in the deep jungles of Tamil Nadu, Kerala and Karnataka.
+Kannada actor Srinagara Kitty, credited as Abhay, was selected to play the hero while Sunitha Varma played his love interest.
+The film was shot in the deep jungles of Tamil Nadu, Kerala and Karnataka around 60 days.
+A bungalow with waterfalls as backdrop was built at Athirapalli falls at Kerala.
 Vijay Antony composed the music, Murali took care of art direction and the cinematography was by P. K. H. Das.
 Dwaraki Raghavan said, "The movie has an innovative storyline; the happenings revolve around the forest.
 It has the trappings to sustain the audience interest and pave way for a new trend in the industry.
 Should that happen, it will be a great feeling and give the confidence to try a few other experiments".
-Following State government's announcement of tax exemption for films titled in Tamil language, the title was changed from By 2 to Iruvar Mattum.
+Following the state government's announcement of entertainment tax exemption for films titled in Tamil language, the title was changed from By 2 to Iruvar Mattum.

 Soundtrack

 The soundtrack was composed by Vijay Antony.
-The soundtrack features 6 tracks with lyrics written by Vairamuthu.

 Reception

-A reviewer stated, "director Dwaraki Raghavan has proved that a film can be made with just two characters, provided it has a smart story and script, backed by good technical support.
-Iruvar Mattum surely scores on the novelty aspect".
 Sify said, "the film drags as two characters get on to your nerves.
 Still, if you like to try out something different, then Iruvar Matttum is worth a glance".
-A reviewer wrote, "PKH Das cinematography and Udayakumar’s special sound effects are the real highlights of the movie and two new comers also made a brilliant come back in every sequence" and called it "average".
 S. R. Ashok Kumar of The Hindu wrote, "The thought is good and novel but the presentation could have been more sophisticated and refined" and praised the technical crew.
+Lajjavathi of Kalki wrote opting for a different story, the director has struggled to move the screenplay with only two characters, it misses vigour.
+A new effort can be appreciated but the team of Iruvar Mattum should understand that effort alone does not bring success.